 Step 2.
 Create A Backup Of Your WordPress Site

-It’s a good idea to make a current backup of your WordPress website before changing your theme, and there are quite a few ways to go about it.
+It’s a good idea to backup your WordPress website before changing your theme, and there are quite a few ways to go about it.
 In this post we’re going to focus on two different methods: using backup plugins, and backing up your WordPress site manually.
 Both are fairly easy processes (even for new users).

 Method 1: Using A Plugin To Backup WordPress

 That said, if your website is a big part of how you make your income, or incredibly important to you in other ways, you would do good to make a manual backup as well every now and again.
 Just to cover all your bases.

 Method 2: Manually Backup WordPress